Julián del Casal

-José Julián Herculano del Casal y de la Lastra (November 7, 1863 – October 21, 1893) was a poet from Havana, Cuba.
-He started his writing career at a young age and later in life was known as an important forebearer of modernistic expression in Latin America.
+José Julián Herculano del Casal y de la Lastra (7 November 1863 – 21 October 1893) was a poet from Havana, Cuba.
+He started his writing career at a young age and later in life was known as an important forebear of modernistic expression in Latin America.

 He took his influence from the French poetic styles of the day and later, Rubén Darío and Modernismo.

 Early life

 Casal was born in Havana, Cuba.
 The family of Julián del Casal was not wealthy, but they lived comfortably.
 His mother, a Cuban native named Maria del Carmen de la Lastra y Owens, died in 1868 when Casal was four years old.
 He was raised by his father, a Spaniard known as Julián del Casal y Ugareda, who died later in 1885 when Casal was twenty-two years old.

-Casal was born into a Catholic family and was baptized on December 23 at two months old, in La iglesia del Santo Angel Custodio, by his godparents Don José de la Lastra and Doña Matilde de la Lastra y Owens.
+Casal was born into a Catholic family and was baptized on 23 December at two months old, in La iglesia del Santo Angel Custodio, by his godparents Don José de la Lastra and Doña Matilde de la Lastra y Owens.

 Education

 In 1870, Julián del Casal began his education at a very formal school named El Real Colegio de Belén.
 He graduated with his bachelor's degree in 1880.
 After graduating from El Real Colegio de Belén he decided to enroll in the Havana University School of Law.
-He started in 1881 but he did not stay there long and was forced to drop out because of family monetary issues.
-After he dropped out he pursued his writing career and began working as a finance minister.
+He started in 1881 but was forced to drop out shortly after because of family financial difficulties.
+After he dropped out, he pursued his writing career and began working as a finance minister.